FelixWolf/fox5-cpp/README.md

 // Dragon's Eye Production.
 ```

-As in, unless you get permission from Dragon's Eye Production themself, I cannot / will not disclose it.
+As in, unless you get permission from Dragon's Eye Production (I will verify any such claims), I cannot / will not disclose it.
  If you are so inclined to, you may figure it out like I did.
 Here is the header you need to use in it's place:
 ```h
 void Fox5Cipher(std::vector<uint8_t>& data, uint32_t compressedSize, uint32_t uncompressedSize, const uint8_t seed[16])